Mark Grebner: Political offices

+Practical Political Consulting

 Grebner is the president of Practical Political Consulting, a voter list and consulting firm which works mostly for Democrats in Michigan.
 In 1999, the firm expanded its operations to include Wisconsin.
 In an article about local and national campaign consultants in the early years of electronic data science, The Wall Street Journal described the work necessary to transform raw voter data into a mailing label targeted to specific voters: "Mr. Grebner painstakingly gathers lists of local voters from hundreds of Michigan township and municipal clerks, many of whom don't have computers and keep only hard-copy records.
 He enters the names in his battery of desktop computers, then matches them to addresses and other data."
+The New York Times in 2025 reported further on his voter lists, which assign a score to voters, predicting their likelihood of being a Democrat or Republican based on data from sources including which petitions were signed or partisan primary ballot was requested.
+The Times reported: "With a few keystrokes, Mr. Grebner can call up the score of just about any adult in Michigan.
+The rapper Marshall Bruce Mathers III, better known as Eminem, scores as 58 percent likely to vote Democratic."

 Beginning in 2004, his firm conducted a large-scale experiment, called ETOV, to "shame" nonvoters into participating in elections.
 The results of the research were published in multiple academic peer-reviewed journals, including American Political Science Review.
 The journal Political Behavior described the origins of the experiment: "Mark Grebner, a political consultant in search of a cost effective way to increase voter turnout, developed a form of direct mail with information about whether they and their neighbors voted in recent elections.
 Grebner's intuition was that nonvoters are ashamed of abstaining but believe they can get away with it because no one knows whether in fact they voted."
 The effects of this study communicating voter history to neighbors, in research conducted in partnership with Yale University, was determined to be three times more effective at increasing voter turnout from other get-out-the-vote mailings.

+Grading the Profs

 From 1974 to 2004, he published Grading the Profs, which reported student survey results on Michigan State University teaching faculty.

+Public image

 Grebner is a commentator on politics and political issues, and is often interviewed on radio and television and quoted in news articles.
 He also writes on "Technical Politics" for the web site Michigan Liberal.
 He is described by public radio as "an ardent liberal known widely for his political savvy and his irreverent, often provocative commentary."